Finite-temperature Yang-Mills theories with the density of states method: towards the continuum limit: Field theory formulation of the LLR algorithm

 As the double-bracket expectation value, $\llangle f \rrangle_n(\hat a)$, in Eq.~(\ref{eq:double_bracket}) can be explicitly rewritten in the form of Eq.~\eqref{eq:op_expectation_value}, it can be calculated using standard Monte-Carlo techniques.
 But because the energy is restricted to an interval, this calculation (for sufficiently small choices of interval, $\delta$) is not affected by the aforementioned challenges, due to possible metastability and phase coexistence.
 Furthermore, it can be shown that~\cite{Langfeld:2012ah}

 This observation allows to translate the problem of determining $a^{(n)}$ (and the density of states) into the algebraic solution of Eq.~(\ref{eq:double_bracket_llr}), for each interval labeled by $n$.
-We do so iteratively, with a combination of the Newton-Raphson (NR) and Robbins-Monro (RM) algorithms~\cite{RobbinsMonro1951}.
+We do so iteratively, with a combination of the Newton-Raphson (NR) and Robbins-Monro (RM) updates as defined below~\cite{RobbinsMonro1951}---see also Tab.~\ref{tab:llr_runs} for the exact number of the respective number of iterations.
 After estimating the derivative of $\llangle S[A] - E_0^{(n)} \rrangle_n$ \cite{Langfeld:2012ah,Langfeld:2015fua}, we arrive at the iterative equation

 where $\alpha_k = 1$ for the standard Newton-Raphson method, and $\alpha_k = 1/k$ for the Robbins-Monro updates.
 The Robbins-Monro algorithm guarantees that the iteration prescription converges for stochastic estimations, which we use when calculating the double-bracket expectation values, as $\sum_k \alpha_k \to \infty$ while $\sum_k \alpha_k^2$ remains finite~\cite{RobbinsMonro1951}.